 Breach of Confidence

-A lawsuit for breach of confidence is an action originating in common law concerning information between two or more parties.
-Basically, confidential information is communicated to one person, who then decides to use the information for an unfair gain or advantage.
-Breach of confidence deals solely with the restriction of the dissemination of commercially viable information.
+A lawsuit for breach of confidence is an action originating in common law about information between two or more people.
+We trust another person with confidential information.
+That person uses the data for an unfair gain or advantage.
+Breach of confidence deals with restricting the dissemination of commercially viable information.

-Below, you will find a general overview of a breach of confidence action, including the elements of the claim, possible defenses, and common remedies.
+Below is an overview of a breach of confidence action.
+It includes the elements of the claim, possible defenses, and common remedies.
 Be sure to check with your state's laws to learn more.

 Categories of Confidential Information

-The key is that another person gained some value (monetary or otherwise) from the dissemination of the confidential information.
-Each case is fact-specific, and courts will need to hear all the evidence to make a determination of liability in a breach of confidence lawsuit.
+It's not necessary to show that the person gained value (monetary or otherwise) from sharing the confidential information.
+But it would help prove breach of confidentiality.
+Each case is fact-specific, and courts must hear all the evidence to decide liability in a breach of confidence lawsuit.

 Elements of Breach of Confidence

 The elements for breach of confidence vary by state.
-But generally, in order to be successful on this claim, a party must establish the following elements:
+But generally, to be successful in this claim, a person must establish the following elements:

-- There was an agreement (explicit or implied) between the holder of confidential or proprietary information and the defendant;
+- There was a confidentiality agreement (explicit or implied) between the holder of information and the defendant, who had a duty of confidentiality

-- The information was meant to be kept secret until otherwise agreed upon by the plaintiff; and
+- The information was meant to be kept secret until otherwise agreed upon by the plaintiff

-- Defendant used or disclosed the confidential information into the public domain.
+- The defendant used or disclosed confidential information into the public domain without consent

-- The information was already in the public domain; or
+- The information was already in the public domain

-- There is a public interest in disclosing the confidential information.
+- There is a public interest in disclosing the information

 Public Interest Defense

-If you feel a breach of confidence has occurred against you, there are a number of things a court can do to punish the defendant or stop the behavior.
+If you feel a breach of confidence has occurred against you, there are several things a court can do to punish the defendant or stop the behavior.
 This includes an injunction to prevent the further publication of the confidential information, monetary damages, and legal costs and fees.

 Hire a Lawyer to Review Your Breach of Confidence Claim

-If you believe you've been the victim of a breach of confidence violation or are currently being accused of this action, you'll likely want to speak to a local attorney.
-Breach of confidence lawsuits are complicated and can require a lot of research.
-Contact a personal injury attorney to learn more.
+If you or a loved one believe you've been the victim of a breach-of-confidence violation or are being accused of it, you should speak to a personal injury attorney.
+Breach-of-confidence lawsuits are complicated and need a lot of research.
+This is especially true if they involve an injured person or an uncooperative insurance company.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help